A City Times Investigation

 When interviewed by The Times, Martinez often cited outreach to the student body as his main goal since being promoted to Lieutenant last September.
 Yet, when questioned about whether he felt there were better and more accessible ways to reach students about preparedness for a mass shooting in addition to a webpage, Martinez pointed to a Campus Police Instagram Page with just 114 followers, as well as RAVE – a text alert system that, by his own admission, not every student is signed up for.

-Martinez also admitted he feels that ideally, drills for students for active shooter preparedness would be a more frequent schoolwide occurrence.
-But he pointed to scheduling conflicts as a primary motivation for their regular absence from the school’s calendar.
+Martinez also admitted he feels that ideally, drills for students for active shooter preparedness would be a more frequent schoolwide occurrence, with him pointing to scheduling conflicts as a primary motivation for their regular absence from the school’s calendar.

 “Everybody has different priorities in life, but trying to get a big training day will benefit us, overall,” Martinez said.
 “At the same time, a lot of it depends on the people’s schedule [and it] depends on people’s attitude.”